-- executives who elect purchased restricted stock are required to make an upfront, personal investment in the underlying award by paying 50% of the fair market value of the underlying shares on the grant date to receive the underlying award; - a three-year cliff-vesting for purchased restricted stock, with such shares being subject to a risk of forfeiture in the event the recipient leaves the Company before the vesting date (except in the event of a change-of-control or upon death or disability); and - a five-year vesting schedule for options with the initial vesting (60%) on the third anniversary of grant.
+- Upfront Cash Payment Executives who elect purchased restricted stock are required to make an upfront, for Equity Award personal investment in the underlying award by paying 50% of the fair market value of the underlying shares on the grant date to receive the underlying award. - ✓ 3-Year Vesting for Three-year cliff-vesting for purchased restricted stock, with such shares being Purchased Restricted subject to a risk of forfeiture in the event the recipient leaves the Company before the vesting date (except in the event of a change-of-control or upon death or disability). - Five-year vesting schedule for options with the initial vesting (60%) on the third 5-Year Vesting for Options with Initial anniversary of grant.
+Vesting After 3 Years

+The Compensation Committee applies three- and five-year vesting periods to encourage retention and longterm focus on the Company's overall performance.
 The Compensation Committee believes these equity-based awards serve to align the interests of our named executive officers with those of our shareholders and to encourage retention and promote a longer-term, strategic view.
 We consider stock options to be performance-based because no value is created unless (1) the value of our common stock appreciates after grant and (2) the same value is created for our shareholders.

 Determination of Share Amounts.
-Under the Equity Choice Plan, the number of shares of our common stock subject to each stock option award is determined by the Compensation Committee based on the target incentive compensation value for each executive and the Black-Scholes value of an option at the time of the grant, which could be adjusted at the discretion of the Compensation Committee.

-For fiscal 2020, the number of shares of purchased restricted stock to be issued approximately equaled 185% of the executive's target incentive compensation value divided by 50% of the fair market value of a share of Company common stock, as measured by the average closing price of our common stock for a 90-day period occurring prior to January 1st (typically, the most recently completed calendar quarter).
-The Compensation Committee increased the number of shares of purchased restricted stock issued under the Equity Choice Plan from 120% of the executive's target incentive compensation in fiscal 2019 to 185% in fiscal 2020 to align the long-term value of the purchased restricted stock with that of stock options.
+Under the Equity Choice Plan, executives are awarded a choice between stock options or purchased restricted stock and may elect to receive their annual equity award in the form of (1) up to 100% of options, (2) up to 100% of purchased restricted stock, or (3) a combination of the two, not to exceed a total of 100%.
+The number of shares of our common stock subject to each stock option award generally is determined by the Compensation Committee based on the target incentive compensation value for each executive and the Black-Scholes value of an option, which can be adjusted at the discretion of the Compensation Committee.
+The number of shares of purchased restricted stock to be issued approximately equaled 185% of the executive's target incentive compensation value divided by 50% of the fair market value of a share of Company common stock, as measured by the average closing price of our common stock for a 90-day period occurring prior to January 1st (typically, the most recently completed calendar quarter).

-Purchased Restricted Stock Payments by Named Executive Officers in Fiscal 2020.
+Purchased Restricted Stock Payments Made by Named Executive Officers in 2021.
 An executive who elects to receive purchased restricted stock is required to pay a purchase price on the date of grant equal to 50% of the fair market value of the shares of our common stock on the date of the award.
-In fiscal 2020, this resulted in the following payments made by the named executive officers and the corresponding restricted stock received:
+In 2021, this resulted in the following payments made by the named executive officers and the corresponding restricted stock received:

-Named Executive Officer Purchase Price Paid by each Named Executive Officer (\$) Shares of Restricted Stock (#)
+Named Executive Officer Shares of Restricted Stock (#) Purchase Price Paid by Named Executive Officer (\$) Value to Named Executive Officer (\$)

-Stephen H. Kramer 2,259,271 26,600
+Stephen H. Kramer 37,700 3,009,591 3,009,591

-Elizabeth J. Boland 1,104,155 13,000
+Elizabeth J. Boland 15,640 1,248,541 1,248,541

-Mary Lou Burke Afonso 596,244 7,020
+Mary Lou Burke Afonso 4,950 395,159 395,159

-Maribeth Bearfield 356,727 4,200
+Maribeth Bearfield 6,930 553,222 553,222

 John G. Casagrande